Thomas Marsham

 Thomas Marsham (1748–26 November 1819) was an English entomologist, specializing on beetles.

 Biography

 He married a Miss Symes of Ufford, Northants, and had two daughters.
 He was Secretary to the West India Dock Company for many years and during the Napoleonic Wars became an officer in the volunteer corps of the Home Guard in 1802.

-He was a founder member of the Linnean Society and its Secretary from 1788–98 and Treasurer from 1798-1816.
+He was a founder member of the Linnean Society and its Secretary from 1788 to 1798 and Treasurer from 1798 to 1816.